VandyHacks/datascience-beginners/README.md

 *For the hackers at VandyHacks 2018*

 # Preface
+This guide is to help you get set up with a popular environment for data science in Python and to introduce some next steps.

 Doing data science is a little different than traditional dev work because it is meant to be **interactive** and **deliberate**.
 Working on a visual environment like Jupyter Notebooks will really help you do the most with your data.
 Notebooks consist of cells which can show Markdown or Python.
 This lets you execute code incrementally, as opposed to running an Python file from start-to-finish.
 This is very useful for making small changes and making progress.

 ### Helpful Links